-The addressing agent shall track County commissioner's court and city council meetings that relate to development and improvement of GIS implementation for emergency services delivery.
-If an issue arises where either the County commissioner's court or city council takes a course of action that would interfere with or be inconsistent with the data development and maintenance procedures followed by the County, the
+The County Addressing Coordinator shall track County Commissioner's Court and City Council meetings that relate to development and improvement of GIS implementation for emergency services delivery.
+If an issue arises where either the County commissioner's court or city council takes a course of action that would interfere with or be inconsistent with the data development and maintenance procedures followed by the County, the County needs to notify NCTCOG personnel within two business days.